carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 >
 {: .callout}

-It is important to notice, however, that many details determine the extent to which using Dask's chunked arrays instead of regular Numpy arrays leads to faster calculations (and lower memory requirements).
+It is important to realize, however, that many details determine the extent to which using Dask's chunked arrays instead of regular Numpy arrays leads to faster calculations (and lower memory requirements).
 The actual operations to carry out, the size of the dataset, and parameters such as the chunks' shape and size, all affects the performance of our computations.
 Depending on the specifics of the calculations, serial calculations might actually turn out to be faster!